zanonnicola/lopenlab/src/pages/en/holidays/index.md

   A dedicated holiday programme full of fun and creative things to do for children, while practising English.
 ---
-Our holiday workshops are open to children from 3 onwards.
-They really are an opportunity for children to take a break, have fun, discover and explore new things, while learning and practising English.

-Our activities are all focused on fostering creativity and aimed at developing speaking skills.
-Our objectives are to help children develop or maintain a taste for speaking English, develop confidence in their ability to speak and understand a foreign language, while developing new skills and... having fun!

 The next holiday workshop takes place **from Monday, 22nd to Friday, 26th October**.
-Families can choose between the morning slot (from 9am to 12pm,) and the afternoon one (from 2pm to 5pm).
+It is open to children from 3 onwards and takes place either in the morning (from 9am to 12pm) or in the afternoon (from 2 to 5pm).
 In total, that's 15 hours of activities in English for one whole week.

-The workshop costs 189 euros.
+Our holiday workshops are an opportunity for children to take a break, have fun, discover and explore new things, while learning and practising English.
+Our activities are all focused on developing creativity and fostering speaking skills.
+Our objectives are to help children develop or maintain a taste for speaking English, develop confidence in their ability to speak and understand the language, while developing new skills and... having fun!

 Please leave us your contact details and a short message telling us a little more about what you’re after, we’ll be in touch with you as soon as possible.
 Alternatively, you can [e-mail](mailto:hello@lopenlab.com) us or give us a call on 06.86.02.22.50.
 We look forward to hearing from you!